caksoylar/keymap-drawer/README.md

   ```

   Currently combos, hold-taps, mod-morphs, sticky keys and layer names can be determined via parsing.
-  For layer names, the value of the `label` property will take precedence over the layer's node name if provided.
+  For layer names, the value of the `display-name` property will take precedence over the layer's node name if provided.

 As an alternative to parsing, you can also check out the [examples](examples/) to find a layout similar to yours to use as a starting point.